Visiting Our Center

 Many children who visit ACCAC have been traumatized by past and ongoing experiences.
 We want to support you and convey that your child’s trauma can be healed.

 Children experience their world in the context of family relationships.
 You are your child’s most important supporter.
 The traumatic event your child has experienced may be stressful and traumatic for you as well.
 Taking care of yourself helps you take care of your child.
-Our Child & Family Advocates are here to help you deal with your family’s situation, identify needed resources and supports, and prepare you for future challenges.
+Our Child & Family Advocates are here to help you deal with your family’s situation, identify needed resources and supports, and prepare you for the future.

 About Your Child’s Visit To the Center